angelabrisotto/angelabrisotto.github.io/index.md

 ### *Scrivo per sostenere le arti e l’amore per la cultura*
 *****

 [**MADDALENA GRANZIERA with Angela Brisotto, Victoria Stephanie Uzumyemezoglu, Sara Antoniolli, and Olga Lepri**](https://brooklynrail.org/2020/07/art/MADDALENA-GRANZIERA-with-Angela-Brisotto-Victoria-Stephanie-Uzumyemezoglu-Sara-Antoniolli-and-Olga-Lepri), _The Brooklyn Rail_, Jul-Aug 20 Issue, 2020.

+   > "Explorative hikes are creatively and spiritually meaningful to the Veneto region-based emergent artist, whose painting and photographic artwork is imbued with surreal geographic references echoing cosmic allusions, her imagination, and a planet Earth untouched by human presence."

 *****

 [**BARBARA DE VIVI with Angela Brisotto, Victoria Stephanie Uzumyemezoglu, Sara Antoniolli, and Olga Lepri**](https://brooklynrail.org/2019/12/art/BARBARA-DE-VIVI-with-Angela-Brisotto-Victoria-Stephanie-Uzumyemezoglu-Sara-Antoniolli-Olga-Lepri), _The Brooklyn Rail_, Dec 19-Jan 20 Issue, 2019.

+   > "It makes such a contrast to leave the comfort of the warm sun to explore the grotto-like space where De Vivi, a Venetian artist, colorfully layers mythology, ancient iconography, and contemporary imagery within her paintings."
 *****

 [***21st Century Liquid Hubris on Stage: a theatrical response to the 2008 financial crisis***](http://hdl.handle.net/10579/14011), Università Ca’ Foscari Venezia, 2018.

+   > "The economic crisis of 2007 and 2008 was a globally shocking experience.
+This year – 2018 – marks a ten-year timespan since the financial collapse.
+Even though quite a long time has passed, puzzlement and confusion are still the feelings that many individuals share when trying to understand the crisis-related events."

 *****